Weightlifting

 In today’s sport, too many new coaches utilize the rule that allows for two changes between each attempt.
 With the 1-kilogram progression in effect, this really doesn’t serve much purpose.
 I see few, if any, leading international coaches use this strategy except at the end of the competition when an extra kilo or two makes a difference.

 A good coach is aware of what’s going on in this regard.
 A total novice coach may be very confused by changes (appropriate, or a waste of effort) by other coaches.
-Experienced coaches are seldom affected, as they know others in the session, what the coaches are likely to do, and they build in some wiggle room so as not to either warm up too quickly or get caught flat-footed.
+Experienced coaches are seldom affected, as they know others in the session and what the coaches are likely to do, and they build in some wiggle room so as not to either warm up too quickly or get caught flat-footed.

 Some years ago, a national-level lifter asked me after weigh-in if I would “work” with him at a local meet.
 I knew the lifter, and although he was frequently a challenge, I agreed.
 Although his session started soon, he left the venue in search of food.
 This was not a major concern as he planned to start heavier than most of his competitors.